lyteword/chspurgeon-tod/volume-7/psalm-130.md

 c) Which ought to be seriously pondered without delay.

-3\.The possibility it hints at.
+3\.
+The possibility it hints at.
 "If thou, Lord."
 The "if" hints at the possibility that God may not mark sin.
 The possibility,

 a) Is reasonable, providing it can be without damage to God's righteousness; for the Creator and Preserver of men cannot delight in condemning and punishing.